Troubleshooting your Indoor Garden

 When houseplants and indoor garden crops begin to look unhealthy, it can be very frustrating.
 Luckily, the cause of every single problem in a garden can be traced to one of just ten sources.

-With gardening, there are only so many things that have an effect on plant growth.
-In other words, there are only so many things that can go wrong.
+With gardening, there are only so many things that can go wrong.
 Together, these things are known as growth influencing factors.
 Having a thorough understanding of each growth factor in your garden gives you the ability to identify and correct less than perfect conditions in your garden area before they become a problem.

 You have no control over time itself, but you have to understand the role time plays on each of the other factors.
 When growth factors stray outside of an acceptable range, the amount of damage is dependent on time.